frostnova335-ai/test7/README.md

 outer_ring AS (
     SELECT category, COUNT(*)::float AS cnt
     FROM base
-    GROUP BY category
+    WHERE category IN ('Not Escalated', 'In Scope Escalated', 'Out of Scope Escalated') GROUP BY category
 ),
 inner_ring AS (
-    SELECT
-        CASE
-            WHEN category = 'Not Escalated' THEN 'Not Escalated' ELSE 'Escalated'
-        END AS category,
-        COUNT(*)::float AS cnt
+    SELECT 'Escalated' AS category, COUNT(*)::float AS cnt FROM base
+    WHERE category IN ('In Scope Escalated', 'Out of Scope Escalated') UNION ALL
-    FROM base
+    SELECT 'Not Escalated' AS category, COUNT(*)::float AS cnt FROM base
-    GROUP BY 1
+    WHERE category = 'Not Escalated'
 )
 SELECT 'outer' AS ring, category, cnt * 100.0 / t.total_count AS value
 FROM outer_ring, total t
-WHERE category IN ('Not Escalated', 'In Scope Escalated', 'Out of Scope Escalated') UNION ALL
+UNION ALL
 SELECT 'inner' AS ring, category, cnt * 100.0 / t.total_count AS value
-FROM inner_ring, total t
+FROM inner_ring, total t;
-WHERE category IN ('Not Escalated', 'Escalated');